Joka38/MobileUO-Scripts/README.md

-MobilUO Scripts
+# MobilUO Scripts

-scripts and macros for the mobile ultima online client(MobileUO)
+Scripts and macros for the mobile ultima online client(MobileUO)

 Scripts are confirmed to work on Ultima Online Renaissance shard